esp-rs/book/src/overview/using-the-standard-library.md

 ## Current Support

-The Espressif products supported by the esp-idf framework are the ones supported for Rust `std` development.
+The Espressif products supported for Rust `std` development are the ones supported by the esp-idf framework.
 For details on different versions of esp-idf and support of Espressif chips, see [this table][esp-idf-release-compatibility].

 [esp-idf-release-compatibility]: https://github.com/espressif/esp-idf#esp-idf-release-and-soc-compatibility/